 Mission + VISION

 Our mission is to enrich the lives of Jewish college students at the Claremont Colleges so that they may enrich the Jewish people and the world.
-Our vision is that every Jewish student at the Claremont Colleges makes an enduring commitment to Jewish life, Jewish learning, and Israel.
+Our vision is that every Jewish student at the Claremont Colleges makes an enduring commitment to Jewish life, learning and Israel.

 Dr. Bethany Slater joined as Hillel's inaugural executive director in August 2023.
 She has a background in nonprofit management, leadership training, human-centered design, community building, and interfaith and religious education.
 Most recently, she served as a visiting professor of religion at Denison University where she taught courses on Judaism, romantic love, and spiritual autobiographies of Jews, Christians, and Muslims.
 She earned her PhD at Boston College in comparative theology.